ROOT CANALS - ENDODONTICS

 The Wave One® System

 At Eric Spellman, DMD, we are committed to providing patients the most effective and pain-free treatments by offering advanced dental technology.
 The Wave One root canal therapy system allows patients to treat their root canal infection in one visit.
 Before your Wave One treatment, Dr. Eric Spellman will use a local anesthetic, so you will not feel any pain.
-Unlike traditional root canal treatments, Wave One uses one file to clean out and shape the canal, providing a more effective method than the traditional rotary method.
-This way, we are able to remove more bacteria in one treatment for less post-treatment discomfort and soreness.
+Unlike traditional root canal treatments, Wave One uses one file to clean out and shape the canal, providing a more effective method than the conventional rotary method.
+This way, we can remove more bacteria in one treatment for less post-treatment discomfort and soreness.

 Dr. Eric Spellman has extensive experience in delivering restorative dental treatments, including a root canal.
 To learn more about or root canal therapy systems or schedule your consultation at our Larchmont, NY office, please call our office today at (914) 315-4446.
+We also treat patients in Mamaroneck, New Rochelle, Harrison, Rye, Scarsdale, and surrounding areas.